 PRP/Valley Station Area Business Association Presentation

-PRP/Valley Station Area Business Associations presented a framed photo collage to Angie Keeling (right), Valley Station Branch Manager; Michael Richardson, Commercial Loan Officer; Michael Bateman, Vice President of Marketing; and, Charlotte Masterson, Business Development Representative.
+PRP/Valley Station Area Business Associations presented a framed photo collage to Angie Keeling (left), Valley Station Branch Manager; Michael Richardson, Commercial Loan Officer; Michael Bateman, Vice President of Marketing; and, Charlotte Masterson, Business Development Representative.
 The pictures were taken at the new Valley Station Branch ribbon cutting and groundbreaking ceremonies.

 Award Winning Volunteers